JuDelCo/CoreECS/README.md

 context.CreateEntity()
 	.Add(new Speed(2f))
 	.Add(new Position(3, 7))
-	.Replace(new Health(10)) // Replace will add the component if doesn't have one yet .Remove<Speed>();
+	.Replace(new Health(10)) // Replace will add the component if doesn't have it yet .Remove<Speed>();
 ```